Hormone replacement therapy (HRT)

 Risks of hormone replacement therapy (HRT)

-HRT is the most effective treatment for the menopause but it has been linked with a higher risk of certain conditions (see below).
-The benefits of HRT outweigh the risks for many women if you’re under 60.
-Any risks associated with taking HRT are very small, but they can outweigh the benefits for some people.
+The benefits of HRT often outweigh the risks, particularly if you’re under 60.
+Any risks associated with HRT are very small, but they can outweigh the benefits for some people.
 Your GP will discuss any risks that apply to you, so that you have all the information to decide whether or not to take HRT.

 Breast cancer